 Whether surgical intervention is warranted depends on several factors, including the patient’s overall prognosis and goals of care, medical suitability for surgery, and location and type of obstruction.
 Obstruction due to peritoneal carcinomatosis often results in multifocal obstruction, which is not amenable to surgical resection.
 If the obstruction is due to primary malignancy or a single metastatic site, a surgical bypass procedure, or resection of that site may provide symptomatic relief.
 In patients with obstruction from primary malignancy who are not surgical candidates, radiation therapy may be an option.

 In patients for whom surgical intervention is not indicated, interventional procedures by interventional radiology or endoscopy may provide relief of symptoms.
-In certain instances, stenting may provide temporary or ...
+In certain instances, stenting may provide ...